 - All students in grades 5 to 8 in the United States, outside of Greater Boston, are welcome to submit essays.

 - Essay submissions must be the student’s original work.

 - Essays can be typed or handwritten, and should not exceed 2 pages.

-- Each essay must be submitted with an official entry form and a permission form.
+- Each teacher must submit an official entry form.

 - Only 1 entry per student.